FurkanToprak/regarding-information-theory/README.md

 * How do we make machines that optimally manipulate these mathematical compressions?

 # The state of the art
 These questions are what makes information theorists (whatever that means), in a manner, observational philosophers.
-These are the latest artisans, the newest watchmakers, the most abstract engineers.
-These blackboxes help humans emulate and automate observation, attention, pattern-recognition, and inference-making.
+Here are the latest artisans, the newest watchmakers, the most abstract engineers.
+The resulting blackboxes help humans emulate and automate observation, attention, pattern-recognition, and inference-making.

 The state of the art, regardless of the blackbox, is:
 * To quantify similarity